bushblade/Mern-Ecommerce/notes.md

 better security.

 Add a useEffect in App.jsx to fetch the user when app first loads.

+Remove from cart action doesn't need to return a function for Thunk, it can just return a object.

 ### Added Caddy to develop on https